MuxPotato/AR_LaserTag_2Player_CG4002/2player/README.md

 ## EvalClient.py
 Sends the eval server the encrypted JSON game state.
 Receives the correct game state from the eval server and sends it to the game engine through `from_eval_queue`.

+## Color.py
+Makes the printed output of each thread a different color for easy distinguishing
 # Setup

 1. **Run the eval server first**: